-A PMIS will have different functions depending on the phase of the project.
+A PMIS has different functions depending on the phase of the project.
 At a basic level, a PMIS should offer the possibility to track your project scope, time and costs.
-A robust PMIS should have a wide variety of project management software features you can use as you go through your project life cycle.
+A robust PMIS should include a wide variety of project management software features you can use as you go through your project life cycle.

-During the initiation phase, a project manager will use a PMIS to help with coming up with a preliminary budget, including cost estimates and resources.
-A PMIS in conjunction with other tools can help with scheduling the project.
-In terms of approval, it helps define the scope of work, assists with preparing the bid and can be used when presenting the data to decision-makers.
+During the initiation phase, a project manager uses a PMIS to establish a preliminary budget including cost estimates and resources.
+A PMIS used in conjunction with other tools can help schedule the project.
+In terms of approval, a PMIS helps to define the scope of work, assists with preparing the bid and can be used when presenting data to decision-makers.

-When planning, PMIS helps with detailing the scheduling, including task and critical path analysis.
-It supports cost management planning, including WBS analysis and integration of control processes.
-PMIS will also prove beneficial to the project manager when resource planning in terms of availability and level.
+When planning a project, PMIS helps with scheduling details including task and critical path analysis.
+It supports cost management planning including WBS analysis and integration of control processes.
+PMIS also proves beneficial to the project manager when resource planning in terms of availability and level.
 It can also help establish a baseline for project scope, schedule and cost.

-Once the project has been executed, the PMIS is collecting, organizing and storing data as it comes in from the project team, which can then be compared to the baseline projections.
-The PMIS helps with cost and schedule forecasts to help if changes are required mid-project.
+Once the project has been executed, the PMIS collects, organizes and stores data as it comes in from the project team.
+This data can then be compared to the baseline projections.
+The PMIS helps with cost and schedule forecasts to determine if changes are required mid-project.
 Materials management, cost collection, performance measurement and, of course, reporting are all supported by PMIS.

 Project Monitoring & Control